Today I am showing you how to make these no-bake Vegan Hazelnut Cheesecake recipe!

 I am a lover of vegan cheesecakes, and also smoothies!

 Before, my cheesecakes would sometimes come out with little pieces of cashews that just wouldn’t smooth out in the batter.
 So I was stoked when I first used the Oster® Pro Blender with Texture Select Settings and 2 Blend-N-Go Cups to make my Vegan Hazelnut Cheesecake.

 See how before with my Vegan Matcha Cheesecake (which is delicious, btw!) the batter is kind of grainy?
-And look now how smooth it is using the Oster® Pro Blender with Texture Select Settings and 2 Blend-N-Go Cups!
+And look now how smooth it is with my new blender.
 I mean, case closed, right?
 Class dismissed!

 Anyway, let’s talk about this Vegan Hazelnut Cheesecake recipe, and exactly how to make it.